KiyPhi/Song-Sorter/README.md

 **Q: What's the best way to share my final ranked list with friends?**

-A: The best way to share your visual, numbered list is to simply take a screenshot of the "Current Rankings" page.
+A: The best way to share your visual, numbered list is to simply take a screenshot of the "Current Rankings" page or click the "Export Numbered List" button at the bottom of the rankings for longer lists.
 If you want a friend to be able to sort the same list you did, go to the "Add Songs" page and use the "Export List (.txt)" button to give them a clean list they can import.

 ### Technical Questions